F41zK4r1m/HackTheBox/outdated.md

 So, I followed the steps to root the box & used the PowerShell script of SharpWSUS, which I downloaded from : https://github.com/S3cur3Th1sSh1t/PowerSharpPack/blob/master/PowerSharpBinaries/Invoke-SharpWSUS.ps1

-Then I transferred the file "Invoke-SharpWsus.ps1" into the box & invoked the script first, after the SharpWsus is working fine.
+Then I transferred the file "Invoke-SharpWsus.ps1" into the box & invoked the script first, after that SharpWsus is working fine.

 ![image](https://user-images.githubusercontent.com/87700008/208944247-84d6ad03-b562-4da6-90b9-1a300019d5b9.png)